 Within their first year of service, the Daughters treated 622 patients at St. Vincent’s.
 The Bishop said they had “worked like Trojans” and asked for reinforcements in a letter dated December 21, 1917.

-The Daughters of Charity were born on November 29, 1633.
-The mission of assistance to the most abandoned goes back to a French peasant priest, Vincent de Paul, and an aristocratic woman, Louise de Marillac, who established the Daughters of Charity in response to the needs of the poor in 17th Century France.
-Over time, the Daughters of Charity spread to every corner of the globe.
-The "white wings" of the Daughters of Charity became a universal symbol of charity throughout the world.
+While their commitment to Jacksonville began in 1898--- the work of the Daughters of Charity started centuries before in France.
+A French peasant priest, Vincent de Paul, and an aristocratic woman, Louise de Marillac, created the Daughters of Charity on November 29, 1633 in response to the needs of the poor in 17th century France.
+The “white wings” the Daughters wore eventually became a universal symbol of charity as they carried out their mission throughout the world.

 What They Do

 The Daughters of Charity have ministries that include:

 - Creative arts